Omirax/rf2mqtt/README.md

 Send RF 433MHz codes to an MQTT broker.
 Works well with Home Assistant

 # Example of usage with Home Assistant
+## Control chromecast volume with a 433MHz remote control
 ```yaml
 mqtt:
     broker: 172.17.0.2